Hellmut Stern: Biography

 Hellmut Stern was born in Berlin into a Jewish family.
 His father, Dittmar Stern, was a voice teacher, and his mother, Ilse Rose Stern, was a pianist.
 His mother taught him to play the piano from age five.
 He attended a Jewish school in Wilmersdorf, where a patron donated a violin to the most gifted pupil, which he received at age nine.
 The family tried to emigrate beginning in 1933.
 After the November Pogrom in 1938, they escaped from Berlin to Harbin, now in China, where his mother had received a fictitious contract as a pianist.
 In exile, Stern helped the family income as a pianist and violinist, playing in bars, nightclubs and hotels.
 In 1948, the family immigrated to Israel.
 As a bar pianist at the King David Hotel in Jerusalem in 1951, he met Isaac Stern, who arranged for him audition for the Israel Philharmonic Orchestra in Tel Aviv.
 He won his first orchestral post as a second violinist.

 His parents were unable to make a living in Israel, and in spring 1956 moved to the U.S. Although Stern had planned to stay in Israel, when his father became seriously ill, he followed his parents to the U.S., in December of the same year.
 Without a work permit, he again had to take occasional jobs.
-In 1958, he was taken on by the St. Louis Symphony Orchestra, and later played with the Rochester Symphony Orchestra.
+In 1958, he was taken on by the St. Louis Symphony Orchestra, and later played with the Rochester Philharmonic Orchestra and the New York State Orchestra.

 In 1961, Stern returned to (then West) Berlin, which he still regarded as his home.